jomi123/Chandrayaan-Quiz/README.md

 # Chandrayaan-Quiz
-A Quiz related to Chandrayaan-3 Mission
+A Quiz related to Chandrayaan-3 Mission.

 This is a CLI program

 ************INSTRUCTIONS************